-For risks related to business projects, study meetings (e.g., head office meetings) held periodically by directors, persons responsible in related departments, and others examine in detail risks related to all initiatives and determine policies for response.

-The Risk Management Committee holds periodic meetings to monitor cross-sectional risks and ensure Companywide sharing of related information.

-Companywide response to matters posing the risk of serious impact on management are studied and implemented by convening crisis task forces headed by the President and Representative Director.
+For risks related to business projects, regular study meetings (e.g., head office meetings) held by directors, persons responsible in related departments, and others examine in detail risks related to all initiatives and determine policies for response.
+The Risk Management Committee monitors cross-sectional risks and ensure Companywide sharing of related information.
+Companywide response to matters posing the risk of serious impact on management are studied and implemented by convening crisis task forces headed by the President.